Archive for ‘Travel’ Category

 Readers, you’ve heard me say this before: organizing cannot prevent all catastrophes, but it can prevent them from being so catastrophic.

-I’m a big believer that lists help keep our space and time organized, and work particularly well for banishing – or at least keeping at bay – some of that pre-travel anxiety.
+Organizing cannot prevent all catastrophes, but it can prevent them from being so catastrophic.
+Share on XI’m a big believer that lists help keep our space and time organized, and work particularly well for banishing – or at least keeping at bay – some of that pre-travel anxiety.

 You may recall my post from last fall, Paper Doll’s 5 Essential Lists For Planning an International Vacation, which I wrote after returning from my grand tour of Italy.
-Recently, that post prompted a great two-part conversation with John Hunt on the excellent Smead video podcast, Keeping You Organized
+Recently, that post prompted a great two-part conversation with John Hunt on the excellent Smead video podcast, Keeping You Organized.

 We discussed exactly how you can use lists to conquer your trip-preparation fears and travel more confidently.
 For convenience, both parts of our conversation appear below.